praveenHp/sp-shreyas-site/content/_index.md

 To gain a deeper understanding of policy making, I completed a course titled ‘Graduate Certificate in Public Policy’ at Takshashila Institute in Bangalore.

+Alongside my academic and professional journey, I’ve actively shared commentary on political and social issues through Instagram and Facebook, helping demystify governance for everyday citizens.

 In my personal life, I’m a practitioner of **Vipassana meditation**, a student of **India’s political history**, and an advocate for **physical and mental discipline** through strength training, running,